 Find Paris airport cars for hire here.

-4 Day Paris Itinerary for Couples-Day 1:
+4-Day Paris Itinerary for Couples-Day 1:

-If you are traveling from the United States, then your flight will probably be an overnight flight, meaning you will arrive in Paris early in the morning.
-I know you will be tired and jet-lagged, but you can’t afford to waste a single day of your 4 days in Paris.
+If you are traveling from the United States, your flight will probably be an overnight flight, meaning you will arrive in Paris early in the morning.
+I know you will be tired and jet-lagged, but you can’t afford to waste a day of your 4 days in Paris.